CeriseSky/CerOS/README.md

 make tools
 ```

-This will create all the tools in the tools/bin directory
+This will create all the tools in the tools/bin directory.
+This is the rule that
+creates the cross compiler, meaning it should also be run in parallel to speed
+it up.

 ### Custom disk parameters